iamwill123/Brooklyn-Curated-Map-Project/README.md

 ### The App Overview

+### How to run the App on your local machine
+Very easy, all you do is clone the repo or download the zip, then navigate to the index.html and double-click.
+I recommend changing all the existing credentials to you own credentials, i.e. google maps key, and the yelp api keys.

 #### The Venue List
 The list of venue locations are generated from the model.js data file.
 The markers on the google maps are also generated from the lat-long data provided in the model.js file.